JiapengLi/TJpgDec/README.md

 ## Overview

-This project is an enhanced variant of the original [TJpgDec](https://elm-chan.org/fsw/tjpgd/) by ChaN, specifically optimized for 32-bit microcontrollers.
-It features runtime-configurable color modes, significantly reduced RAM usage, and support for multiple output color formats, making it ideal for resource-constrained embedded systems.
+This project is an enhanced variant of the original [TJpgDec](https://elm-chan.org/fsw/tjpgd/) by ChaN, specifically optimized for 32-bit microcontrollers. **The primary innovation is targeted rectangular decoding** - the ability to decode only a specific region of a JPEG image, dramatically reducing memory usage and processing time for embedded applications.

 ### Key Features

+- **Targeted Rectangular Decoding** - Decode only the region you need, not the entire image
-- **Memory Efficient**: Minimal RAM footprint with configurable buffer sizes
+- **Memory Efficient** - Minimal RAM footprint with configurable buffer sizes
-- **Color Flexibility**: Runtime-configurable output formats (7 color modes supported)
+- **Color Flexibility** - Runtime-configurable output formats (7 color modes supported)
-- **Performance Optimized**: Fast single pixel extraction with selective processing
+- **Performance Optimized** - Fast single pixel extraction with selective processing
-- **MCU Targeted**: Designed specifically for 32-bit embedded systems
+- **MCU Targeted** - Designed specifically for 32-bit embedded systems

 ## Technical Differences from Original TJpgDec